Onurcan-Keskin/MapKitReference/README.md

 ## Goals

-The goal of this repository is to provide a basic solution structure by using Kotlin and MVP to help developers to give a glimpse of properly build application using [Huawei Mobile Services](https://developer.huawei.com/consumer/en/)
+The goal of this repository is to provide a basic solution structure by using Kotlin, MVP and many other development tools like Rx and Gson to help developers to give a glimpse of properly build application using [Huawei Mobile Services](https://developer.huawei.com/consumer/en/).

 ## Features of this application